Zywave/booster/src/_areas/design-system/components/tables.md

 * When actions are contained within cells they should follow our Link Button style.
 * The actions column should be pinned to the right of the table.
+* To align the action column header with the action buttons in each row, add an action attribute to the action column header.
+This applies extra left padding/margin for text alignment.

 ![Example of a table with row level actions.](/images/table-columnlevelactions.svg "Example of a table with row level actions.")